-There was in the first iteration of the the NICE guidelines en g 59.
-For chronic low back pain, they changed it to mind body group practices, because there was a political, you know, question mark over specifying yoga.
-And I think, probably valid because not all yoga classes are like those of your viewers who've been to see them, you know, some wouldn't be suitable for somebody with back pain.
-So that was the reason that actually this intervention, this clinic that I run, it's a six week course for outpatients managed to get the NHS funding because those practices are allowed by nice, okay, but the reason I ask is because I like to make sure we do some time now let's make sure we refer to the NICE guidelines from the shows whenever we can, because there's limited enough evidence around for physical therapy.
-So every time we can put in something which gives a little bit more weight to talking to patients talking to the GP or any other medical professional, then we can say Well, the nice guidelines say this.
+There was in the first iteration of the NICE guidelines NG 59, for chronic low back pain, they changed it to mind body group practices, because there was a political, you know, question mark over specifying yoga.
+And I think probably valid because not all yoga classes are like those of your viewers who've been to see them, you know, some wouldn't be suitable for somebody with back pain.
+So that was the reason that actually this intervention, this clinic that I run, it's a six-week course for outpatients managed to get the NHS funding because those practices are allowed by NICE.

+Okay.
+But the reason I ask is because I like to make sure, doing for some time now, I'd like to make sure we refer to the NICE guidelines from the shows whenever we can, because there's limited enough evidence around for physical therapy.
+So every time we can put in something which gives a little bit more weight to talking to your patients, talking to the GP or any other medical professional, then we can say, well, the NICE guidelines say this.

 Yeah, absolutely.
-And you know, some of your viewers who've seen me before, know that I really like evidence based practice or evidence informed practice wherever I can.
-And and what's interesting is actually there's probably a bigger body of work looking at the evidence behind yoga practices than there is certainly for osteopathic treatment, because they've been researchers researching in the US Okay, the States, India, Russia, even, we were just talking about a moment ago, you know, looking at breathing based practices, movement based practices and looking at particular cohorts as well, and how yoga or yoga based practices, I'll explain more about that, in a moment, can be used in these different patient populations.
+And, you know, some of your viewers who have seen me before, know that I really like evidence-based practice or evidence informed practice, wherever I can.
+And what's interesting is, actually, there's probably a bigger body of work, looking at the evidence behind yoga practices than there is certainly for osteopathic treatment.
+Because there've been researchers researching in the UK, the States, India, Russia, even, we were just talking about that a moment ago, you know, looking at breathing based practices, movement-based practices, and looking at particular cohorts as well, and how yoga or yoga based practices, I'll explain more about that in a moment, can be used in these different patient populations.
 So a lot of what I show you will have some evidence around it.

-So we just come in from Victoria.
+Something has just come in from Victoria.
 Is it Yin or restorative yoga that you're suggesting for back pain?
 We might be early in the discussion for that.
-But yin and restorative yoga don't really mean much to me, because I'm no expert in these things.
-Yeah, there's, you know, there are a whole myriad of different types of yoga out there, right?
-If you Google Yoga, you will see everything from people standing on one finger, you know, standing on their head to people lying down in comfortable positions and breathing in hot rooms bouncing up and down in hot rooms.
+But Yin and restorative yoga don't really mean much to me, because I'm no expert on these things.

+Yeah, you know, there are a whole myriad of different types of yoga out there, right?
+If you Google Yoga, you will see everything from people standing on one finger, you know, standing on their head, to people lying down in comfortable positions, and breathing.

+Or in hot rooms bouncing up and down.

+In hot rooms.
 Yeah, not so much of that anymore.
 But yeah, that still goes on as well.
-So Yin is a particularly a particular type of practice, it's where you have a long hold, and it seeks to stretch fascial tissue.
-And restorative is a completely different thing where you Resting, resting yoga, and I've shown some of that restorative practice again, before because it's really helpful for the nervous system to find supportive ways of resting.
-But in answer to that question, yoga for backcare is not just lying around, because there's a lot of the body of yoga work that it's about strengthening and stretching.
-And as we all know, our patients with back pain need a whole different range of things.
+So Yin is a particular type of practice, it's where you have a long hold, and it seeks to stretch fascial tissue.
+And restorative is a completely different thing where you're resting, resting yoga, and I've shown some of that restorative practice, again before because it's really helpful for the nervous system to find supportive ways of resting.
+But in answer to that question, yoga for back care is not just lying around, because there's a lot of the body of yoga work that is about strengthening and stretching.
+And as we all know, our patients with back pain, need a whole, you know, different range of things to help them.